by Jeffrey W. Hamilton

 Not too long ago, the Omaha paper had an editorial cartoon, done by a local artist, back when an infamous person had died.
 It said, “Meet Jane Q. Public.
 She worked hard in school.
 She played by the rules.
 She only got high on life.
 She married for love.
 She earned everything she owned.
 She was selfless and kind.
 She quietly made the world a better place.
 She died peacefully.
 People like Jane don’t make the news.”
 Viola didn’t make the world news, but she had an impact in this corner of the world.

-Asaph, the chief musician, the worship leader of Israel under King David, wrote a Psalm that is number 73 in our Bibles.
+Asaph, the chief musician and the worship leader of Israel under King David, wrote a Psalm that is number 73 in our Bibles.

 To the world, death is a finality that brings grief.
 To the Christian, death is the sorrow of departing from a friend whom we won’t see again for a while.